Riese im Sommer © Swarovski Kristallwelten

 Within this new garden, landscape artists Andy Cao and Xavier Perrot created the Crystal Cloud, a monumental installation comprising some 800,000 hand-mounted Swarovski crystals that drift above a black Mirror Pool, and invite visitors to pause and reflect.
 With a surface of around 1,400 square meters, this otherworldly creation is the largest of its kind in the world.
 In December 2015, the project earned Cao and Perrot a “Best of Year 2015” award from US Interior Design Magazine.

 Don’t miss the adjacent Swarovski Store.
-In its new form, the shopping landscape will be among the largest Swarovski flagship stores worldwide.
-The new store design with fascinating light and sound installations by the Norwegian architectural office Snøhetta will be a visually stunning piece of art in itself.
+In its new form, the shopping landscape is among the largest Swarovski flagship stores worldwide.
+The design itself -- with fascinating light and sound installations by the Norwegian architectural office Snøhetta -- is a visually stunning piece of art in its own right.

 Last but not least, the food at Daniels.
 Café and Restaurant warrants a trip on its own.
 Also designed by Snøhetta, it is housed in an organically shaped pavilion in the sweeping garden area.
 Enjoy excellent views of the art in the park while feasting on the delectable creations of the restaurant’s very own patisserie.